x448/float16/README.md

 All possible 4+ billion floating-point conversions with this library are verified to be correct.

-This library uses the lowercase word "float16" to refer to IEEE 754 binary16.
-And uses capitalized "Float16" to export a Go data type representing float16.
+Lowercase "float16" refers to IEEE 754 binary16.
+And capitalized "Float16" refers to exported Go data type representing float16.

 ## Features
 Current features include: